Asymptotic shape for the contact process in random environment: Introduction

-The second family contains non-permanent models, in which extinction is possible.
+The second family contains nonpermanent models, in which extinction is possible.
 In this case, we rather look for a shape result under conditioning by the survival.
-Hammersley~\cite{MR0370721} himself, from the beginning of the subadditive theory, underlined the difficulties raised by the possibility of extinction.
-Indeed, if we want to prove that the hitting times $(t(x))_{x\in\Zd}$ are such that $t(nx)/n$ converges, Kingman's theory requires and stationarity and integrability properties for the collection $t(x)$.
+Hammersley \cite{MR0370721} himself, from the beginning of the subadditive theory, underlined the difficulties raised by the possibility of extinction.
+Indeed, if we want to prove that the hitting times $(t(x))_{x\in\Zd}$ are such that $t(nx)/n$ converges, Kingman's theory requires subadditivity, stationarity and integrability properties for the collection $t(x)$.
 Of course, as soon as extinction is possible, the hitting times can be infinite.
-On the other hand, conditioning on the survival can break independence, stationarity and even subadditivity properties.
-A first almost subadditive lemma is proposed by Kesten in the discussion of Kingman's paper~\cite{MR0356192}, next improved by Hammersley~\cite{MR0370721} (page 674).
-Other sets of assumptions are later proposed (see for instance Derriennic~\cite{MR704553}, Derriennic and Hachem~\cite{MR939537}, and Schürger~\cite{MR833959,MR1127716}).
+Moreover, conditioning on the survival can break independence, stationarity and even subadditivity properties.
+The theory of superconvolutive distributions was developed to treat cases where either the subadditivity or the stationarity property lacks; see the lemma proposed by Kesten in the discussion of Kingman's paper \cite{MR0356192}, and slightly improved by Hammersley \cite{MR0370721}, page 674.
+Note that recently, Kesten and Sidoravicius \cite{MR2247840} use the same kind of techniques as an ingredient to prove a shape theorem for a model of the spread of an infection.\looseness=-1

-The contact process clearly belongs to the second family.
-Following Bramson and Griffeath~\cite{MR606980,MR578279}, it is on Kesten--Hammersley lemma that Durrett and Griffeath rely to prove their shape result.
-However, their proof contains a certain number of inaccuracies that have partially been corrected in~\cite{MR940469}.
-Our strategy, necessarily different because of the randomness of the environment, thus offers an alternative for the proof of the asymptotic shape theorem for the classical $d$-dimensional contact process.
+Following Bramson and Griffeath \cite{MR606980,MR578279}, it is on these ``superconvolutive'' techniques that Durrett and Griffeath \cite{MR656515} rely to prove the shape result for the classical contact process on $\Zd$; see also Durrett \cite{MR940469}, that corrects or clarifies some points of \cite{MR656515}.
+However, as noticed by Liggett in the Introduction of \cite{MR806224}, superconvolutive techniques require some kind of independence of the increments of the process that can limit its application.
+It is particularly the case in a random environment setting; for the hitting times, we have a subadditive property of type

+Here, the exponent gives the environment, $\tilde{t}^{nx.\lambda}(px)$ the same law as the hitting time of $px$ but in the translated environment $nx.\lambda$, and $r(n,p,x)$ are to be thought of as a small error term.
+Following the superconvolutive road would require that $t^\lambda(nx)$ and $\tilde{t}^{nx.\lambda}(px)$ are independent and that $\tilde{t}^{nx.\lambda}(px)$ has the same law as ${t}^{\lambda}(px)$.
+Now, if we work with a given (quenched) environment, we lose all the spatial stationarity properties; $\tilde{t}^{nx.\lambda}(px)$ has no reason to have the same law as ${t}^{\lambda}(px)$.
+But if we work under the annealed probability, we lose the markovianity of the contact process and the independence properties it offers.
+We thus cannot use, at least directly, the superconvolutive techniques.